Posted on Friday, 28th August 2020

-If you are undertaking a more advanced role in overseeing company-wide health and safety strategy, the NEBOSH National Certificate in Construction Health and Safety provides a more in-depth course of learning.
+If you are undertaking a more advanced role in overseeing company-wide health and safety strategy, the NEBOSH Health and Safety Management for Construction provides a more in-depth course of learning.
 This qualification takes longer to complete and requires the learner to develop more advanced skills in the practical applications of onsite health and safety in a construction environment.

 At Essential Site Skills, we specialise in the health and safety training.
 We provide a range of health and safety training courses to suit a wide variety of workplaces and their needs, including Asbestos Awareness, Fire Safety Awareness, and much more.
 You can find a full list of our health and safety courses on our website.